eAsistin002/ota/README.md

      **mvn clean compile**
      then
      **mvn spring-boot:run**
-3. Once the application is running on postman you can test the APIs
+3. Once the application is running.
+On postman you can test the APIs